illucc/Kontraption/README.md

 > Gatling gun(NYI) - A static gun that uses various metals as ammunition.

 > Mining Drill(NYI) - A mining drill, gives 1.5x more ores.

+## Contributing
+Pull requests are welcome (please help 🥺)
+In a PR list all of the additions, changes and removals of stuff.